-SMTP User Name: Enter a SMTP user name here, if required by your SMTP server.
+SMTP User Name: Enter an SMTP username here, if required by the SMTP server.
 Leave this field blank if the server does not require authentication.

-SMTP Password: Enter a SMTP password here, if required by your SMTP server.
+SMTP Password: Enter an SMTP password here, if required by the SMTP server.
 Leave this field blank if the server does not require authentication.

-Minimum E-mail Interval: Specify a minimum interval required between email notifications.
-(Default 1 minute, range 0 to 60 minutes) This time interval is used to prevent an un-intended flood of e-mail alarm notifications that could occur when an alarm limit is incorrectly configured, for example.
+Minimum E-mail Interval: Specify a minimum interval required between e-mail notifications.
+(Default is one minute, range 0 to 60 minutes) This time interval is used to prevent an un-intended flood of e-mail alarm notifications that could occur when an alarm limit is incorrectly configured, for example.